 “We presume not less than 300 wagons have left Kansas this spring for the Plains, most of which have gone to Santa Fe… The trade between this point and New Mexico is rapidly increasing.
-Already not less than 1,500,000 lbs. of freight for that country has been landed here and shipped for its destination, and there is much yet to arrive from St. Louis.”
+Already, not less than 1,500,000 lbs. of freight for that country has been landed here and shipped for its destination, and there is much yet to arrive from St. Louis.”

 Since 1821, traders on the Santa Fe Trail had brought their goods by steamboat as far up the Missouri River as possible before departing on foot and in wagons for Santa Fe, New Mexico.
-Landings continued to move farther west along the river, and by the 1830s Santa Fe traders disembarked at Westport Landing — just before the river’s northward bend.
+Landings continued to move farther west along the river, and by the 1830s, Santa Fe traders disembarked at Westport Landing — just before the river’s northward bend.

-Next came Reverend Isaac McCoy and his family in December 1831 who served as Baptist Missionaries to the Indians.
-Reverend McCoy built a large log house on a hill, at the present-day intersection of 43rd and Wornall, where St. Luke’s Hospital stands today.
+Next came Reverend Isaac McCoy and his family in December 1831, who served as Baptist Missionaries to the Indians.
+Reverend McCoy built a large log house on a hill at the present-day intersection of 43rd and Wornall, where St. Luke’s Hospital stands today.

 In 1833, the preacher’s 22-year-old son, John Calvin McCoy, built a two-story log building on the northeast corner of Westport Road and Pennsylvania Avenue to serve as a trading post and residence.
 A surveyor by trade, he was destined to become the founder of Westport.
-He first entered into business with J. P. Hickman and J. H. Flourney to trade with the Indians and mountain men and sold supplies to wagon trains going west.
-Merchandise for his store came up the Missouri River on steamboats which docked at the Wayne City Landing near Independence, Missouri, requiring McCoy to make a three-day round-trip to get supplies for his store.
+He first entered the business with J. P. Hickman and J. H. Flourney to trade with the Indians and mountain men and sold supplies to wagon trains going west.
+Merchandise for his store came up the Missouri River on steamboats, which docked at the Wayne City Landing near Independence, Missouri, requiring McCoy to make a three-day round-trip to get supplies for his store.

 “We worked our way down the small valley… cut a wagonway through the dense brush to reach the goods, and loaded the first consignment of merchandise ever landed at the port of Kansas City.” — John C. McCoy

-The same year, McCoy purchased land from Dr. Johnston Lykins, began laying out streets around his store, and called the new town Westport because it was the westernmost point of entry to the new frontier.
+The same year, McCoy purchased land from Dr. Johnston Lykins, began laying streets around his store, and called the new town Westport because it was the westernmost entry point to the new frontier.
 A post office was established in May 1834 with McCoy appointed Postmaster, and a town plat was filed in February 1835.
 The mail was first carried from Independence to Westport once a week on horseback.
 Later, a road was built across the state from St. Louis to Westport in 1839, and the mail was brought by stage twice a week.

 Because of Westport’s proximity to the Missouri River and the trails, it quickly became a popular jumping-off point to the west and the primary supply resource for the many wagon trains passing through.
-The outfitters supplied everything that travelers needed including, food, wagons, animals, and other provisions.
+The outfitters supplied everything travelers needed, including food, wagons, animals, and other provisions.
 The new town quickly prospered and drew new people to the area.
 Within no time, Westport’s streets, shops, and hotels bustled with traders, trappers, missionaries, Indians, and gold prospectors forging west.
 Kit Carson, Jim Bridger, and John Sutter were among those of Westport who earned a place in history.